Atomwaffenverbotsvertrag UNO 2017

 Reaffirming that there exists an obligation to pursue in good faith and bring to

-a conclusion negotiations leading to nuclear disarmament in all its aspects under
+a conclusion negotiations leading to nuclear disarmament in all its aspects

 strict and effective international control,